 - Login to Microsoft Teams and navigate to the Apps icon near the bottom of the left-hand navigation pane.

 - In the Apps Search bar, enter Fuze.

 - Select Add.

 - After adding the Fuze integration, you are redirected to a chat with the Fuze bot.
 From here, the bot will get you started with supported commands and other helpful information.

 Adding Fuze to a Team or Chat

-In the chat bar in a Team channel or individual chat, as soon as you type “@Fuze” a pop up is displayed that prompts you to add Fuze.
-Click add, and the Fuze bot commands are now usable for all users in the channel/chat it was added to.
+In the chat bar in a team channel or individual chat, as soon as you type “@Fuze” a pop up is displayed, prompting you to add Fuze.
+Click add, and the Fuze bot commands are now usable to all users in the channel/chat it was added to.

 Example: Fuze bot added to an individual chat